osamaghaliah/OOP_Ex2/README.md

    _To conclude, threads are basically providing us efficiency.
 Because, we tend to divide some parts of a program and hand it to some thread to do it for us.
    Therefore, we save time and that program ends faster.
 First, we accomplished the objective without using any threads, thus, the function that was specified for this solution has performed the whole work by herself.
-Second, we solved the problem by creating a thread that was responsible to read a file that will passed for him, thus, this step has saved more time than the previous solution.
+Second, we solved the problem by creating a thread that was responsible to read a file that will be passed for him, thus, this step has saved more time than the previous solution.
 Third, a thread pool was made and connected into our objective - which means, we managed to solve our problem by dedicating many threads such that each thread receives a certain file to read and provide us a result at the end, thus, for a high number of files, the multithreading idea would handle them files more efficiently._